flohil/wdio-workflo-playground/README.md

 # wdio-workflo-playground
-A repository to play around with wdio-workflo during development
+A repository to play around with wdio-workflo during its development